xing/calabash-launcher/README.md

 # Calabash Launcher

-Calabash Launcher is a macOS app that helps you run and manage Calabash tests on your Mac.
-Instead of having to run Calabash... you can... which helps you to...
+Calabash Launcher is a macOS app that helps you run and manage Calabash tests on your Mac. **Instead of** having to run and configure test runs in console, you can use a simple user interface which helps you to pick up needed devices, languages, tags, builds and other parameters. **Instead of** having to search elements by quering view hierarchy again and again, you can click on the element under search and get its class name, label and/or id.

 ## Test Runner
 ![calabash-launcher](https://user-images.githubusercontent.com/18147900/32107640-8afc2c32-bb2f-11e7-83bf-857bb5b86709.png)